15 Benefits Of Cloves, How To Use Them, And Side Effects

 9. May Improve Respiratory Health

-This property is especially true for clove oil.
-The oil can be used for treating asthma (19).
+The benefits of clove oil may also extend to your respiratory system.
+The oil can be used for treating asthma (20).
 The oil soothes the respiratory tract and also has an anti-inflammatory effect.
-Supplementation with clove oil was found to prevent bacteria from forming colonies in the lungs (20).
+Supplementation with clove oil was found to prevent bacteria from forming colonies in the lungs (21).

 You can massage the oil into your chest, sinuses, and the bridge of the nose.
 As per anecdotal evidence, this may open the breathing passages and provide relief.
 You can also add the oil (or steep a few cloves) to a glass of warm water and take it as tea.
 Chewing on a clove bud is also suggested to ease a sore throat.